-We had a chance to drive the SsangYong Musso in early 2019 & in the short time we had it, just 60 minutes, we came away impressed.
-A longer loan was arranged with SsangYong HQ & we had the opportunity to drive it for a week in the Autumn of 2019.
-This we felt would give us a more comprehensive overview of the Musso.
-Would the longer loan still leave us convinced by the Musso ?
-Read on to find out.
+We had a chance to drive the SsangYong Musso in early 2020 & in the short time we had it, just 60 minutes, we came away impressed.
+A longer loan was arranged with SsangYong HQ , then COVID hit & finally, we had the opportunity to drive it in early Autumn 2021.
+This we felt would give us a more comprehensive overview of the Musso, as it’s recently been face lifted.

-As the pick-up market grows, so too does the choice of pick-up’s for customers.
-Whilst previous Musso’s were distinctly average in the sector, the latest version, launched at the end of 2018 makes a far better fist of appealing both to the user-chooser business owner & the pick-up workhorse customer.
+As the pick-up market grows, the choice of pick-up’s for customers has shrunk, so SsangYong are hoping to pick-up ( excuse the pun ) some new customers from Mitsubishi for example.
+Whilst Musso’s pre 2019 were distinctly average in the sector, the latest versions, make a far better fist of appealing both to the user-chooser business owner & the pick-up workhorse customer.

-There are three models in the range.
-Musso EX, Musso Rebel & Musso Saracen, with an excellent value for money price range of £19,995 for the EX, £22,495 for the Rebel & £24,995 for the Saracen, al plus VAT.
+There are three standard models in the range; Musso EX, Musso Rebel & Musso Saracen, plus the long wheel base Musso Rhino LWB.
+The range comes with value for money pricing; 22,025 for the EX, £25,775 for the Rebel, £28,265 for the Saracen & £30,025 for the Rhino LWB, all plus VAT.

 Buyers get a very car-like interior & SUV ambience with the Saracen, with the interior featuring Nappa leather upholstery, heated & cooled front seats, heated rear seats, a heated steering wheel, central locking including the tailgate, 18″ alloys, auto lights & cruise control.
 There’s a standout 9.2″ touchscreen infotainment system with SatNav, DAB, Apple CarPlay & Android Auto.
 It’s all screwed together well & also feels built to last.
-It’s not as posh inside as the Volkswagen Amarok or Mercedes-Benz X-Class, but matches the cabins of the established market leaders, the Toyota Hilux, Nissan Navara & lower specced Ford Ranger.
+It’s not as posh inside as the now departed Volkswagen Amarok or Mercedes-Benz X-Class, but matches the cabins of the established market leaders.

 The only thing it lacks is lacks is some of it’s competitor’s safety features.
-When compared to say the latest Mitsubishi L200, the Muso is found wanting.
-All models do come with six airbags, but there’s no automatic emergency braking, road sign recognition or blindspot assistance.
-If you want these then you’ll have to look elsewhere.
+When compared to say the latest Isuzu D-Max, the Musso is found wanting.
+All models do come with six airbags, but there’s no Rear Cross Traffic Alert, Blind Spot Assistance or Lane Change Assist on all but Rhino LWB specced models.

-The Musso range comes with just one engine, which is a 2.2-litre diesel with 179bhp & 295lb/ft of torque.
+The Musso range comes with just one engine, which is a 2.2-litre diesel with 181PSb & 420Nm’s of torque.
 Our Saracen model was fitted with a six-speed auto gear box, which makes life on the road very easy indeed.
-Lower spec versions are fitted with a six-speed manual box.
+Lower spec EX versions are fitted with a six-speed manual box.

 To try & cancel out that unladen load area pick-up bounce, the Musso has a multi-link setup in place of more old-fashioned leaf spring arrangement.
 In theory this should reduce the harder rear passenger ride & to be fair to SsangYong, it works to a point.